Network Monitoring Sessions

 Server Agent.
 Learn more on Network Monitoring Role Selection.

-The client sends a packet to the server every
+The client agent sends a packet to the server every

 500 ms and the server replies back when it receives the packet.
 The measurement information is added inside the packet by both agents.
 By default, the port